-- What are the main obstacles to building a new, more inclusive Euro-Atlantic security system?
+- What are the main obstacles to building a new, more inclusive Euro-Atlantic and Eurasian security system?

-- What are the prospects for a peaceful resolution to existing conflicts, such as the Transnistrian conflict, within the OSCE framework?
+- What are the prospects for a peaceful resolution of the Ukraine crisis?

-- What mechanisms can be developed to foster cooperation and avoid escalation between Russia and the West on political and military levels?
+- Which mechanisms might help to avoid a deterioration of relations and possible escalation between Russia and the West on political and military levels?

 MARY DEJEVSKY, Broadcaster and writer, The Independent, The Guardian